 In addition to liabilities, the statement of net position will sometimes report a separate section for deferred inflows of resources.
 Deferred inflows of resources represent an acquisition of net position that applies to a future period and so will not be recognized as an inflow of resources (revenue) until that time.
-The District has only one type of item, which arises only under a modified accrual basis of accounting that qualifies for reporting in this category.
-Accordingly, the item, unavailable revenue, is reported only in the balance sheet.
+The District has no items that qualify as an inflow of resources.